-The Periscope Project has three major components, all created to build capacity to treat the behavioral health needs of pregnant and postpartum patients.
+The Periscope Project is a free resource for health care professionals treating pregnant and postpartum women.
+The Periscope Project has three major components, all created to build capacity to treat the mental health needs of perinatal patients.

 Available Monday – Friday, excluding holidays, 8am to 4pm CST to eligible providers.

-Psychiatrists will support health care providers in managing the mental health care of their patients by assisting him/her in addressing their patient's mental health concerns and providing general education on the topic of pregnancy and postpartum mental health.
-Psychiatrists will not provide direct treatment via telephone.
+The Periscope Project psychiatrists will support health care providers in managing the mental health care of their patients by assisting him/her in addressing their patient's mental health concerns and providing general education on the topic of pregnancy and postpartum mental health.
+The Periscope Project does not provide direct treatment to patients.
 The intention is for the patient to remain in the care of their current provider.
 In some cases, the Periscope Project psychiatrist may recommend further evaluation by a general or sub-specialty psychiatrist.
 In those circumstances, referral recommendations will be made.

-Topics for teleconsultation may include; diagnostic support, psychotherapy, treatment planning and medication concerns regarding preconception, pregnancy and lactation.
+Topics for teleconsultation may include; diagnostic support, treatment planning, and medication use in the perinatal period.
 Questions may be general or specific.

 Providers will be asked to complete the full enrollment online within 48 hours.
 The enrollment process includes an explanation of terms of participation in The Periscope Project.